joinpursuit/AC_4_Web/bridge/lessons/07_arrays_i.md

 ### Exercises

-1. Write a function that returns the last element of an array.
+1. Write a function `lastElement` that take an array as input, and returns the last element of the array.
 If the array is empty, return `undefined`.
-2. Write a function that takes an array and a value as arguments.
+2. Write a function `contains` that takes an array and a value as arguments.
 The function returns `true` if the element is in the array, and `false` otherwise.
-3. Write a function that takes an array and a value as arguments, and returns a new array without any element that are equal to that value.
+3. Write a function `removeFromArray` that takes an array and a value as arguments, and returns a new array without any element that are equal to that value.

 ```js
 var arr = ['cat', 'dog', 'mouse', 'cat']